 Public Health Post: How did you develop an interest in precision medicine?

-Kristen Bibbins-Domingo: As a physician who focuses on cardiovascular disease, I am very interested in how preventative efforts reach vulnerable communities.
+Kirsten Bibbins-Domingo: As a physician who focuses on cardiovascular disease, I am very interested in how preventative efforts reach vulnerable communities.
 The essence of precision medicine or precision health is using the data and tools available to effectively address health problems.
 We are living in an era where we have access to more data and an increased ability to understand individual and population health.
 With faster computational tools, we can really accelerate our understanding of health challenges at hand.

 What are the different ways we can understand precision medicine or precision health beyond genomics?